jimp93/dsc-phase-1-project/README.md

 This project analyzes the last 15 years of box office takings to produce recommendations for Microsoft Studio on which type of movies it should produce, when it should release them and the features the movies should include.

-Descriptive analysis of movie attributes and financial performance shows that Thriller films provide the best chance of success, particularly in the Mystery/Horror subgenres, with a runtime of around 100 minutes and budget of around $25 million.
+Descriptive analysis of movie attributes and financial performance shows that high budget Action/Adventure/Sci-Fi movies generate the biggest profits, with a runtime of over 137 minutes, a budget of betweeen $150 and $250 million and a relase month of April or December.
+Mark Ruffalo has been the most profitable actor in the genre, and Joss Whedon the most profitable director/writer.
+Lower budget Horror/Mystery/Thrillers gave the best return on investment, with a runtime of between 96 and 116 minutes, a budget of $20 to $25 million and a release month of July.
+Patrick Wilson and Rose Byrne have been the best box office performing and user rated actors in the genre, with Jordan Peele the best performing writer/director.

-It also shows that the market is not yet recovering from the pandemic lockdowns
+It also shows that the market has barely begun to recover from the pandemic lockdowns

 Microsoft Studio can use this analysis to produce movies that have most chance of turning a healthy profit